* Turkey, Syria fighting stokes worries about Mideast supply

 By Simon Falush and Alice Baghdjian

 LONDON, Oct 11 (Reuters) - Brent crude oil headed for itshighest close in a month on Thursday, lifted by escalatingtension between Syria and Turkey, maintenance in the North Seaand a supply crunch in oil products.

-U.S. crude edged up 48 cents to $91.73 after droppingmore than 1 percent in the previous session.
+U.S. crude rose 78 cents to $92.03 after droppingmore than 1 percent in the previous session.
 Alarger-than-expected rise in U.S. crude inventories weighed onprices.